lampanious/AskGPT/README.md

 - Confirm the permission dialog

 ### 3. Usage

-1. Open Chrome browser on your device
+1. Open any app on your device (browser, social media, messaging, etc.)
-2. Navigate to any website
+2. Navigate to any content with text
-3. **Select any text** by highlighting it with your finger or pointer
+3. **Select and copy any text** using the standard copy function
 4. The app will:
+   - Detect the copy action immediately
-   - Detect the selected text (any font, type, or formatting)
+   - Get the exact copied text from clipboard
-   - Show a notification immediately
+   - Show an overlay notification instantly on screen
    - Display the text in the app's main screen
    - Add it to the text history

-### How Text Selection Works
+### How Clipboard Monitoring Works
-- **Any Text**: Captures ALL selected text, regardless of font, size, color, or formatting
-- **Universal Detection**: Works with normal text, bold text, italic text, headers, paragraphs, etc.
+- **Copy Detection**: Monitors accessibility events to detect copy actions
+- **Clipboard Access**: Gets exact copied text from system clipboard
+- **Universal App Support**: Works with ALL apps that support text copying (not just browsers)
-- **Real-time**: Immediate detection and notification when text is highlighted
+- **Instant Response**: Shows overlay immediately when copy is detected
-- **Multiple Events**: Monitors various user interactions (selection, clicks, focus) for better detection
+- **Precise Text**: Gets exactly what you copied, character for character
+- **Background Operation**: Continuously monitors in background without user interaction
+- **Enhanced Stability**: Auto-restart capabilities for reliable connection

 ## Technical Details